drfoxvet/drfoxvet-net/site/content/post/cats-why-they-should-be-enclosed-and-not-roam-free.md

  Preventing this disease is not feasible when owned cats are allowed outdoors because they are likely to pick up and bring home fleas.
 Anti-flea drugs, many putting cats at risk from toxicity, that do not immediately kill on contact but must first be ingested by the fleas from the blood of orally medicated cats are no insurance against Bartonellosis and other flea-borne diseases such as typhus and plague.
 Humans, infants in particular, while playing on the floor, may accidentally swallow a flea infected with Dipylidium tapeworm larvae and become parasitized.

+TULAREMIA: Cats that spend time outdoors may be exposed to ticks or animals carrying Francisella tularensis, which causes tularemia in cats, people and other species.
+It doesn't take much bacteria to cause illness, so it's wise to use a tick preventive and seek veterinary care for animals that show signs of illness such as fever, lethargy or appetite changes and people should watch out for cat bites and scratches, which can pass the pathogen to humans.
+Full Story: Farm Forum (7/26/22)

  Visceral larva migrans (VLM) or toxocariasis is a zoonotic infection usually caused by dog or cat round worms of the Toxocara genus.
 The eggs passed out in the feces are ingested and then hatch into larvae, which penetrate the intestine and start migrating.
 Because humans are not the definitive host, the larvae cannot mature, and so continue migrating for months or years.